vand3rlinden/vand3rlinden.github.io/content/post/exo-inbound-smtp-dane-dnssec.md

 - Enhance your email reputation by demonstrating compliance with the latest security standards

 ## Prerequisites
-- You must have added the domain as an "Accepted Domain," and the domain status must be "Healthy" in the Microsoft 365 Admin Center.
-The current domain's MX record must have a priority of 0 or 10 and must not have a fallback or secondary MX record.
+- Before you enable inbound SMTP DANE with DNSSEC in Exchange Online for a domain, you must have added the domain as an Accepted domain and the domain status must be Healthy in the Microsoft 365 Admin Center.
+The current domain's MX record must have a priority of `0` or `10` and must not have a fallback or secondary MX record.

 - Make sure that DNSSEC is enabled for your domain at your DNS provider.
  - You can use the [DNSSEC Analyzer](https://dnssec-analyzer.verisignlabs.com/) from VeriSign, to check if your DNS provider have DNSSEC enabled for your domain.